 All students are expected to complete their training.
 The student agrees to inform Harriet Ellis Training & Recruitment Group of any injuries or illnesses that may put the student or any other course attendee at risk to their health.

 Your examination/assessment fees are included in your course fees and no further payment is due.

 The Qualification Process

-- Full qualification of the Access to Nursing and Midwifery is achieved by completing the process below; the student recognises that failure to complete any part of the process will result in not successfully achieving the diploma level 3 in Access to Nursing and Midwifery
+- Full qualification of the Access to Higher Education in Health Professions is achieved by completing the process below; the student recognises that failure to complete any part of the process will result in not successfully achieving the diploma level 3 in Access to HE in Health Professions.

 - Attend a course with an approved centre (Harriet Ellis Training & Recruitment Group are fully approved)